 5. The Meglitinides: As indicated, the meglitinides repaglinide (Prandin®) and nateglinide (Starlix®) are non-sulfonylurea insulin secretagogues that are both fast acting and of short duration.
 Like the sulfonylureas, meglitinides therapy results in significant reduction in FPG as well as HbA1c.
 The mechanism of action of the meglitinides is initiated by binding to a receptor on the pancreatic β-cell that is distinct from the receptors for the sulfonylureas.
 However, meglitinides do exert effects on potassium conductance.
 Like the sulfonylureas, the meglitinides have no direct effects on the circulating levels of plasma lipids.

 6. SGLT2 Antagonists: A new class of orally administered compounds that targets renal glucose transport and inducers of glucosuria are currently being tested for efficacy in type 2 diabetes treatment.
 In the kidney, glucose is filtered at the glomerulus and then reabsorbed via active transport in the proximal convoluted tubule.
 Two sodium-glucose co-transporters (SGLT1 and SGLT2) have been identified as responsible for this renal glucose reabsorption.
 The SGLT proteins are members of the solute carrier 5 family of membrane transporters, and thus, SGLT1 is SLC5A1 and SGLT2 is SLC5A2.
 SGLT1 is found in other tissues and accounts for approximately 10% of the renal glucose reabsorption.
 SGLT2 is expressed exclusively in the S1 segment of the proximal tubule and is responsible for 90% of the renal glucose reabsorption (see Figure below).
 Therefore, it is postulated that selective inhibition of the renal SGLT2 activity should result in greatly enhanced glucose release in the urine.
 Several drugs (all of which carry the suffix gliflozin: empagliflozin, canagliflozin, dapagliflozin, ipragliflozin) that inhibit SGLT2 are currently under investigation.
-Canagliflozin (Invokana™) and dapagoflzin (Farxiga™) are the only drugs in this class currently approved by the FDA for the treatment of type 2 diabetes.
-The advantage of both of these drugs is that they are taken orally so compliance will be higher than injected type 2 diabetes drugs.
-In addition, both are formulated as once-a-day tablets.
+Canagliflozin (Invokana™), dapagliflozin (Farxiga™), and empagliflozin (Jardiance™) are the only drugs in this class currently approved by the FDA for the treatment of type 2 diabetes.
+The advantage of these drugs is that they are taken orally so compliance will be higher than injected type 2 diabetes drugs.
+In addition, these drugs are formulated as once-a-day tablets.